USS McMorris

-History

 United States Navy

 USS McMorris (DE-1036) was named after Vice Admiral Charles McMorris (1890–1952).
 She was laid down 15 November 1958 by the American Ship Building Company, Lorain, Ohio (USA) and launched on 26 May 1959 by Avondale Shipyard, Westwego, Louisiana, sponsored by Mrs. McMorris, widow of Vice Adm.
 McMorris.
 The ship was commissioned on 4 March 1960 at Charleston, South Carolina.

 After fitting out on the East Coast of the United States, McMorris proceeded to Naval Station San Diego where she reported to the Cruiser Destroyer Force, Pacific Fleet.
 In April 1961, she headed west for her first six-month deployment in the Far East.
 Beginning and ending that tour on the Taiwan Straits Patrol, she also served with the 7th Fleet's anti-submarine warfare (ASW) group, as station ship at Hong Kong and as goodwill ship for people-to-people visits to Japanese cities on the Sea of Japan.